-Review Summary: i think its lint4 of 6 thought this review was well written
+Review Summary: i think its lint5 of 7 thought this review was well written

 Pocketwatch is a demo album made up of songs recorded by Dave Grohl under the pseudonym Late! between 1990 and 1991, back when he had balls.
-The difference between this album and Foo Fighters later albums is this is much more aggressive, you can tell he had real anger to let out on some of these tracks.
+The difference between this album and Foo Fighters later albums is this is much more aggressive, you can tell he wanted to beat a faggot back here.
 The album starts with the instrumental Pokey The Little Puppy, the song has a hard drive, thanks to Daves awesome drumming, the repetitive riff also rules and is catchy as hell.
 The song, like many of the songs on the album is very simple, but the extremely solid drumming helps keep the songs alive and pounding.
 The second track Petrol CB starts with a hard and filthy riff.
 We then hear Daves sing for the first time.
-While his vocals arent quite developed yet, he has some really sweet moments, the vocal harmony in the chorus is especially great.
+While his vocals arent quite developed yet, he has some really sweet moments, the vocal harmony in the chorus is especially rule.
 The production varies during the course of the album, as some songs were recorded at different times and studios, but its easily listenable throughout.
-The instrumentation is solid throughout, Dave plays every instrument, just like the Foo Fighters s/t.
-The album is very guitar driven and while the riffs are quite simplistic, they are rarely uninteresting.
+The instrumentation is solid as you'd come to expect from Dave.
+He plays every instrument, just like on the Foo Fighters first record.
+The album is very guitar driven and while the riffs are quite simplistic, they are rarely shit.
 The drums are as legendary as you'd expect.
 Its Dave doing what he does best, pounding the *** out of them.
-The lyrics are basic yet interesting, the best being on the track Just Another Story About Skeeter Thompson, a humorous spoken word song about some guy pointing his dick at Dave while in Amsterdam, crazy stuff.
+The lyrics are dumb yet interesting, the best being on the track Just Another Story About Skeeter Thompson, a humorous spoken word song about some guy pointing his dick at Dave while in Amsterdam, crazy stuff.
 The album also features an early version of the famous Marigold, which was later rerecorded with Krist Novoselic as a Nirvana b-side.
 The song Hells Garden is very Nirvana esque, three simple chords repeated over and over throughout the entire song, with a more aggressive chorus, its a really catchy formula.